cvmfs/doc-cvmfs/cpt-repo.rst

 S3 Compatible Storage Systems
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

-CernVM-FS can store data directly to S3 compatible storage systems, such as Amazon S3, or Ceph.
+CernVM-FS can store data directly to S3 compatible storage systems, such as Amazon S3, Azure Blob Storage or Ceph.
 The S3 target bucket needs to be created beforehand, for example with ``s3cmd``.
 The bucket needs to be public for reading and require authorization for writing:

 ::